 For more discussion on fluoride toothpaste, click here.

-- Fluoride “supplements” are tablets, drops, or lozenges are designed to provide a substitute fluoride exposure for children living in areas where fluoride is not added to water.
+- Fluoride “supplements” are tablets, drops, or lozenges that are designed to provide a substitute fluoride exposure for children living in areas where fluoride is not added to water.
 Unlike other dietary supplements, fluoride supplements cannot be purchased over the counter.
 They are only available by prescription.

 - Fluoride supplements were introduced in the 1950s on two incorrect assumptions: (1) fluoride is a nutrient and (2) fluoride is effective when swallowed.